 For any students, "just trying to get their hours" organizing projects like that would be too much effort, says Holy Trinity's Dave Steeper.
 "There's no big fanfare; we do it because of the intrinsic value."

 At Crescent School, students work tirelessly at fund-raising.
 They choose a different project each month and bring donations for the Salvation Army, run a carnival for the United Way and wash cars to benefit Operation Eyesight and Camp Oochigeas, Canada's first residential camp for children who have cancer.

-"Senior students also co-operate in a fashion show called Portfolio with the girls of Bishop Strachan School, Branksome, St. Clement's and Havergal.
+"Senior students also co-operate in a fashion show called Portfolio with the girls of Bishop Strachan School, Branksome Hall, St. Clement's, and Havergal.
 It raises from $30,00 to $60,00 for women's shelters," says teacher Rex Taylor.